The Importance of Patents in the Fight Against Counterfeiting

 What is the benefit to you?

 Put simply patents underpin innovation and this is particularly the case in the Banknote and Secure Document Authentication Industry.
-Central banks, and other end users of secure documents, quite rightly want a continuous improvement in new and improved security features to ensure public confidence.
-This is achieved when companies have confidence to invest in R&D and patents provide the foundation for this confidence.
-From the customers point of view patents enable maximisation (not constriction) of exploitation of innovation and opens up opportunities through licensing and know-how transfer and importantly places know-how in public domain for general use after the patents expire.
+Central banks, and other end users of secure documents, quite rightly want continuous improvement in new and improved security features to ensure public confidence.
+This is achieved when companies have the confidence to invest in R&D and patents provide the foundation for this confidence.
+From the customer’s point of view, patents enable maximisation (not constriction) of exploitation of innovation and open up opportunities through licensing and know-how transfer and importantly place know-how in the public domain for general use after the patents expire.

 Patents provide mechanisms where state-of-the-art technology can be made available to smaller issuing authorities who cannot justify setting up their own R&D department.